 TRANSFER OF DATA TO OUTSIDE EEA

 The information we collect from you may be transferred to, processed and stored at a destination outside the European Economic Area (“EEC”), e.g. when we transfer data to third parties or members of BMG’s group of companies.
-The Recipients outside the EEA are either Privacy Shield certified or bound by Standard Contractual Clauses of the EU Commission for the protection of personal data, or they are located in countries in regard to which the EU Commission issued an adequacy decision according to Art.
-45. GDPR.
+Whenever sending the data outside the EEA we will only send data (a) to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission or (b) to recipients that are bound by Standard Contractual Clauses drafted by the EU Commission for the protection of personal data.
+Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.

 COOKIES